Favourited 53 times

-If you want to live in your own tent or camper van , there's space to set it up or park it near an outdoor water tap.
+If you want to live in your own tent or camper van , there's space to set it up or park it.

-There are frequent buses (about 1 per hour in each direction) to the towns of Elhovo and Yambol, but the bus stop is 2km away.
+There are several buses daily to the towns of Elhovo and Yambol, but the bus stop is 2km away.
 Taxis are cheap, and I'll pay your taxi fares where needed (e.g. to bring home shopping).

-The village itself has two small shops and a small cafe/pub.
+The village itself has three shops (including a good one), and a small cafe/pub.

 The landscape around the village is mostly flat with some hills, with a river and small lake nearby.
 We're not far from the Black Sea and the Turkish border, so you can go on excursions there.